Taylor Gabriel: Cleveland Browns

 Gabriel was signed by the Cleveland Browns after going undrafted in the 2014 NFL draft.

 Gabriel made his NFL debut on September 7, 2014, against the Pittsburgh Steelers, recording one reception for five yards.
-In Week 9, against the Tampa Bay Buccaneers, he caught 34-yard pass from quarterback Brian Hoyer for his first career touchdown reception.
-He finished the 2014 season with 36 receptions for 621 yards and a touchdown.
-In the 2015 season, he recorded 28 receptions for 241 yards.
+During Week 9 against the Tampa Bay Buccaneers, he caught a 34-yard pass from Brian Hoyer for his first NFL touchdown.
+Gabriel finished his rookie year with 36 receptions for 621 yards and a touchdown.

+In the 2015 season, Gabriel recorded 28 receptions for 241 yards.

 On September 3, 2016, Gabriel was released by the Browns.

 Atlanta Falcons

 Gabriel was claimed off waivers by the Atlanta Falcons on September 4, 2016.
 In Atlanta's Week 12 game against the Arizona Cardinals, he scored two touchdowns, helping to lead the Falcons to a 38–19 win.
 In Week 14 against the Los Angeles Rams, he had three receptions for 82 yards and scored one touchdown in the 42–14 victory.
-He played a significant role for the Falcons throughout the season, which was successful and resulted in an appearance in Super Bowl LI, where they lost to the New England Patriots in overtime by a score of 34–28.
+He played a significant role for the Falcons throughout the season, which resulted in an appearance in Super Bowl LI, where they lost to the New England Patriots in overtime by a score of 34–28.
 Gabriel had three receptions for 76 yards in the Super Bowl.
 Overall, in the 2016 regular season, Gabriel recorded 35 receptions for 579 yards and six touchdowns.

 On March 8, 2017, the Falcons placed a second-round tender on Gabriel.
-He officially signed his tender on April 22, 2017.
-In the 2017 season, Gabriel played in 16 games with four starts, recording 33 receptions for 378 yards and one touchdown.
+He officially signed his tender on April 22.
+In the 2017 season, Gabriel played in 16 games with four starts, recording 33 receptions for 378 yards and a touchdown.